freeplane/docs/src/docs/ai/ai-formulas-and-script-editing.md

 No AI permission is needed for this safeguard itself.
 It is a formula-plugin preference and applies to all formulas.

+Benefit: this blocks one important class of formula side effects.

+Risk: if you disable it, formula evaluation can perform map edits when the formula text does that.

 The formula-plugin preference `Block formula map edits` is enabled by default.